angular/angular/aio/content/tutorial/toh-pt4.md

 # Add services

-The Tour of Heroes `HeroesComponent` is currently getting and displaying fake data.
+The Tour of Heroes `HeroesComponent` is getting and displaying fake data.

-After the refactoring in this tutorial, `HeroesComponent` will be lean and focused on supporting the view.
-It will also be easier to unit-test with a mock service.
+Refactoring the `HeroesComponent` focuses on supporting the view and making it easier to unit-test with a mock service.

 <div class="alert is-helpful">